johnttaylor/colony.core/src/Cpl/Io/File/Littlefs/README.txt

     o The directory traversal depth is limited to OPTION_CPL_IO_FILE_DIRLIST_MAX_DEPTH

-    o Directory traversal is (relatively) memory!
+    o Directory traversal is (relatively) memory expensive!
 In addition there can only be one concurrent directory traversal at a time (mutex enforced).

     o Directory traversals do NOT span volumes